Xtinction: Predator X: Plot

 Barry gives chase, and manages to shoot Henry in the leg, although they manage to reach Laura's boat nonetheless.
-However, the pliosaurus destroys the boat, and the group is forced to hide as Henry bleeds out.
+However, the Pliosaurus destroys the boat, and the group is forced to hide as Henry bleeds out.
 The next morning, Henry dies from his wounds, and Laura, and Mandy run off to find help.
 Meanwhile, Tim jumps from the tree, and successfully swims to shore.
-Laura, and Mandy encounter two fishermen, and get their attention, hoping one of them has a phone, although the pliosaurus kills both of the fishermen, forcing Laura, and Mandy to flee.
+Laura, and Mandy encounter two fishermen, and get their attention, hoping one of them has a phone, although the Pliosaurus kills both of the fishermen, forcing Laura, and Mandy to flee.
 Barry calls Charles, and tells him that he failed to capture the girls, although he recaptures Mandy at another nearby cabin while Laura flees.

 Tim finds Henry's dead body, and radios a group of state troopers from his car while Laura encounters Froggy, who's still alive.
 However, Froggy is revealed to be working for Charles, and takes her hostage as well.
 Froggy calls Charles to tell him that both of the girls are captured, and Charles tells Froggy to kill Barry due to his incompetence.
 Froggy kills Barry, and begins to drive the girls to another cabin in his truck.
 Along the way, he reveals that his motivation for helping Charles is that Pappy had slept with his mother, and that he is actually Laura's half-brother.
 After being rejected by Pappy, he decided to help Charles.

 Tim wanders over to the cabin that Froggy is taking Laura, and Mandy to, right before Froggy arrives with Laura, and Mandy.
 Tim ends up causing them to crash into the cabin, and Froggy is impaled by a wooden beam.
 He tells Tim, Laura, and Mandy to run as he's killed in a resulting gas explosion.
 The three drive back to the building where the wetland tours start, and they find the nest there, as well as the sonar device.
-Charles soon arrives, and takes Mandy hostage before throwing her into the water as the pliosaurus arrives.
-Tim disarms Charles, and throws him in as well, and the pliosaurus eats Charles as Tim, and Laura rescue Mandy.
-The pliosaurus attacks them on land, although Laura's mother Lefty arrives, and throws dynamite into the pliosaurus' mouth, killing it.
-Tim, Laura, and Mandy thank Lefty, whose arm was bitten off by the pliosaurus previously, and they call the paramedics to arrive, and help them.
+Charles soon arrives, and takes Mandy hostage before throwing her into the water as the Pliosaurus arrives.
+Tim disarms Charles, and throws him into the water and the pliosaurus eats Charles as Tim, and Laura rescue Mandy.
+The Pliosaurus attacks them on land, although Laura's mother Lefty arrives, and throws dynamite into the Pliosaurus mouth, killing it.
+Tim, Laura, and Mandy thank Lefty, whose arm was bitten off by the Pliosaurus previously, and they call the paramedics to arrive, and help them.